Earthquakes on May 5, 2026

 29.1 km---✓ ReviewedUSGS →

-At 20:17 UTC on May 5, 2026, a magnitude 2.1 tremor occurred 14 km SE of Pāhala, Hawaii.
+On May 5, 2026, worldwide seismic activity registered a magnitude 2.1 earthquake 14 km SE of Pāhala, Hawaii at 20:17 UTC.
 In the 72 hours after this event, the USGS recorded 4 smaller earthquakes within 20 km, consistent with an ongoing aftershock sequence rooted here.
-The hypocenter lay at 29.1 km, placing this in the shallow crustal category.
+This was a shallow crustal earthquake, focused at 29.1 km depth.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: 19.128°, -155.364°.
+The epicenter is at 19.128°, -155.364°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-05